input-output-hk/mantis-ops/README.md

 ### Mantis-Ops Job Definition Files

-* The mantis job definition for the `mantis-testnet` namespace is stored in file: `jobs/mantis.nix`
+* The mantis job definition for the `mantis-kevm` namespace is stored in file: `jobs/mantis-kevm.nix`
 * Mantis miner and passive nodes are defined in this file, each with definitions of resource requirements, mantis configuration, lifecycle policy and quantity.
 * This file can be edited to reflect the desired definition and then deployed with the command above.
 * A job deployment can be done in a few ways: